thibaudledent/thibaudledent.github.io/_posts/2020-03-27-quarkus-poc-aws-lambda.md

 I just wanted to play with Quarkus and AWS Lambda.
 I did a little proof of concept in one evening.
 There's a lot of things to improve of course but it shows that Java has evolved a lot and can start really fast.

 This project uses Quarkus, the Supersonic Subatomic Java Framework.
-If you want to learn more about Quarkus, please visit its website: https://quarkus.io/.
+If you want to learn more about Quarkus, please visit its website [here](https://quarkus.io/).

 # Create the Java project

-1. Check the last version of the `quarkus-maven-plugin` on https://search.maven.org/artifact/io.quarkus/quarkus-maven-plugin
+1. Check the last version of the `quarkus-maven-plugin` on [Maven Central - quarkus-maven-plugin](https://search.maven.org/artifact/io.quarkus/quarkus-maven-plugin)
 2. Create the project using the plugin:

 ```bash